TUMAAA/deep_reinforcement_learning/collaboration_and_competition_project/README.md

 ## Instructions
 Simply run main.py
 `
-python -m collaboration_and_competition.main.py
+python -m collaboration_and_competition.main
 `

 ## Sample output
 The Report.pdf is a report showing the results obtained when solving the challenge.
-The trained agent checkpoint files are found under [trained_models/](trained_models).
+The trained agent checkpoint files are found under [trained_models/](trained_models/).
 The specific files with which the challenge was solved are mentioned in the report.

 ## Implemented Solution and Lessons Learnt
 We use the multi-agent environment explained above.
 However, there is only one policy trained which interacts with all environments to collect experiences.

-A detailed treatment of the algorithm is provided in the report [Report.pdf](file).
+A detailed treatment of the algorithm is provided in the report [file](Report.pdf).

 ### Ideas for the Future
 Ideas for the future are furthermore discussed in the report file.